-To get the answer to all these questions, first we need to understand:
+To get the answer to all these questions, first, we need to understand:

 What is automation?

-India is a country with a population of 1.35 billion, and according to a survey of Indiaonlinepages.com, 72.2% of our population lives in rural areas.
-Most of the residents there work either in farms or in manufacturing industries on the daily wages while others have their small businesses or they work in construction sites as labors.
+India is a country with a population of 1.35 billion.
+According to a survey of Indiaonlinepages.com, 72.2% of our population lives in rural areas.
+Most of the residents work either in farms or in manufacturing industries on daily wages.
+While others have their small businesses or they work in construction sites as labours.
 Automation in the manufacturing and agriculture industry will cost the livelihood of these people.
 Every year millions of engineers graduate from colleges and universities but very few of them land up in jobs.
-With a change in the industry, the demand for the skills in the employees also change and so should the education system.
+With a change in the industries, skill set required in the employees also changes and so should the education system.
 But due to the ignorance of some people on the education system students are paying its cost.

 Automation in our daily lives

-Automation has also made an impact on our day to day lives, first, we used to wash our clothes by hands but now all this can be done by the press of a button of a washing machine.
+Automation has also made an impact on our day to day lives; first, we used to wash our clothes by hands.
+But now all this can be done by the press of a button of a washing machine.
 Postmen are replaced by electronic mails.
 Electronic Automobiles are not only saving money but the environment too.
 We can sit in our homes and be present anywhere virtually.
-We no more need to go out to the market for shopping or to buy food, everything is just a few clicks away.
-There were times when there were call centers for customer’s help, now everything has been automated and “answering machine” have replaced them.
+We no more need to go out to the market for shopping or to buy food; everything is just a few clicks away.
+There were times when there were call centres for customer’s help; now everything has been automated and “answering machine” have replaced them.

-Considering all the facts carefully we also see that “Development without automation is not possible” and if it’s possible then it’s exponentially slow.
+Considering all the facts carefully we also see that; “Development without automation is not possible” and if it’s possible then it’s exponentially slow.
 So what option are we left with?
 The answer lies in sustainable and balanced development.
-At the end of the day, someone is needed to automate a process and someone is needed to take care of it.
+At the end of the day, someone is needed to automate a process; and someone is needed to take care of it.
 There are many things and works where automation can’t compete with the perfection of human hands and mind.
 Develop the talent and knowledge according to the trend and flow with it.
 Go against the flow and you will drown, flow with it and surely you will reach somewhere.